 I’ve been drawn to understand how things work from a very young age.
 At around seven, I was already poking around our family computer and breaking it more often than I’d like to admit, in the name of discovery, of course.
-Back then, I felt like a hacker.
+I was a self-proclaimed hacker-man.
 My parents… didn’t feel the same way.

 But that curiosity has stuck with me ever since.
-When I wrote my first tic-tac-toe game, I didn’t care much for playing it.
+When I wrote my first game, tic-tac-toe, I didn’t care much for playing it.
 But creating the game and seeing others play it?
-That was where I saw the challenge and the excitement.
+That made my eyes light up.
 The next game?
 Snake, of course.
-The writing, building, and experimenting kept me entertained for several weeks.
+The writing, building, and experimenting kept me entertained, each project lasting several weeks to complete.

-My passion for computing led me to study computing science, pursuing every opportunity to improve my professional skills.
-My internship landed me my first full-stack job, where I spent over three years.
-It is thanks to this job that I’ve learned what building software in the real world truly looks like.
+My passion for computing led me to study computing science where I chased every opportunity to improve my skills.
+My internship landed me my first full-stack job, where I spent over three years bootstrapping my career.
+It is thanks to my amazing colleagues there that I’ve learned what building software in the real world truly looks like.

 Computing, software, and problem-solving are still central to my life, but they are only a part of the picture.